Another

-the streets of our little town in our popular
+the streets of our community in its popular, annual

 Memorial Day parades